Releem/mysqlconfigurer/README.md

 Recommended configuration delivered a 30% boost to MySQL performance compared to the default configuration.
 Follow this link to see test results: https://docs.google.com/spreadsheets/d/1J9FDgBGbvNA356d74WKYBaEzSwK7H-wgjHEQgYh8CMI/edit?usp=sharing

+## Options
+-k [Releem API KEY] - used for authorization to Releem platform.
+To get your Releem API Key please sign up on https://app.releem.com/
+-m [MYSQL_MEMORY_LIMIT] - set maximum memory limit for MySQL.
+Used when there are installed different applications on the server.

 ## Usage
 1. Install dependencies